ServiceStackApps/Chat-React/README.md

 });
 ```

-to  React Chat's entire application, which is itself further comprised of other components, e.g:
+to  React Chat's entire application, which is itself further comprised of other Components:

 ```js
 var ChatApp = React.createClass({